preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 .. image:: admin-dashboard-news-lists.png

 Regarding Reach: How well we reach our target audience based on what we expect.
-The metric can be configured to a specific scope of pages (for example News pages) and have a target number of users.
-For nmore information on the lists, see below.
+(More information about this will be added soon).

 For Teamwork, you can see the number of active teamworks and if any has been created this week or this month: